The Society’s collection of manuscripts range from official government documents to personal letters and diaries.

 Access to the Manuscripts collection

-Research in the Manuscripts collection is by appointment on selected days/times with the Librarian firstname.lastname@example.org.
+Research in the Manuscripts collection is by appointment on selected days/times with the Collections Manager: firstname.lastname@example.org.

-Copying of manuscripts items is by application to the Librarian, and cannot be automatically provided off site.
-The supported practice is for research to be conducted at the RHSV by appointment with the Librarian.
+Copying of manuscripts items is by application to the Collections Manager, and cannot be automatically provided off site.
+The supported practice is for research to be conducted at the RHSV by appointment with the Collections Manager.

 Please note: Access for members is free.
 Non-members – pay a daily research fee of $16.50.
-All researchers in the Manuscripts collection must fill in Application Form for Use of Manuscripts Collection.
+All researchers in the Manuscripts collection must fill in an Application for Use of Manuscripts Collection Form.